nikitavoloboev/data/focusing/rules.md

 ## Relationships

-- Communicate everything.
+- Communicate everything clearly.
 Be honest, kind and empathetic.
 Don't avoid/ignore conflicts.
 - Acknowledge and apologize for any mistakes made.
 Learn and improve.
 - Don't be cruel in my actions and words.
 Treat my partner and friends with respect.
 You are only as pretty as you treat people.
 - Never underestimate how hurt someone can feel by your words and actions.
 Stop your behavior as soon as you see a person you care about hurt by you.